 CZ P10c vs FN 509 Sights

-The CZ P10c is going to come from the factory with a couple of different sight options.
+CZ P10c’s come from the factory with a couple of different sight options.
 The common three-dot painted-on sights aren’t that great, and the sights themselves are aluminum.
 Aluminum sights are less durable.
 On the OR (optics-ready) version, you get steel sights that have an orange front night sight with a blacked-out rear.
 These sights on the CZ P10c are absolutely excellent straight from the factory.